kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Symbols.md

 ## Symbol.toPrimitive — Custom primitive conversion
-Read Object to primitive conversion (Important) - https://javascript.info/object-toprimitive
+Read Object to primitive conversion (Important) - https://javascript.info/object-toprimitive Arrays do not have Symbol.toPrimitive, neither a viable valueOf, they implement only toString conversion, so [] becomes an empty string, [1] becomes "1" and [1,2] becomes "1,2"

 ```javascript
 const obj = {
   [Symbol.toPrimitive](hint) {